 Now this Travel Budget Worksheet makes it incredibly easy to keep on track of your expenses when you’re seeing the world.

 Set your total budget before you start booking, then insert individual expenses to keep track of how much room is left in your budget.
 The spreadsheet will also visualize your spending.

 You don’t need a paper checkbook to take advantage of a checkbook register.
 In its simplest form, it allows you to track each and every incoming and outgoing payment, and then add (or subtract) that from a running total.
 This allows you to keep current on your checking account, and to avoid falling into the mire of debt.
 You can use paper for this, but why not try Excel?

-If you’re moving house, or renting out one of your spare rooms on AirBnB, you probably want to keep track of each and every item you have.
+If you’re moving house, or renting out one of your spare rooms, you probably want to keep track of each and every item you have.
 This home inventory checklist makes it easy to see what you own, and what’s missing.
 And all from within an Excel spreadsheet.

-If you’re on a highly restrictive diet, or if you’re just trying to cut down on food wastage, you’ll want to check out the meal planner spreadsheet.
-It allows you to organize breakfast, lunch, and dinner for a week, as well as your grocery list.
-And all from a single worksheet.
+If you’re on a highly restrictive diet, or if you’re just trying to cut down on food wastage, you’ll want to keep a meal planner.

 Got a busy year ahead?
 The Yearly Planner Calendar spreadsheet allows you to visualize your schedule for months to come, whilst sticking to a single page.
 And there’s even room for notes.

 If this calendar layout isn’t quite what you need, why not craft a custom calendar for the year?